stephenslab/dsc-wiki/src/advanced_course/Remote_Computations.md

 Using command options, users can

-1. Submit the entire benchmark with controlled maximum job limits (command option `-c`).
+1. Submit the entire benchmark with controlled maximum job limits (via `max_running_jobs` setting in the job template).
 2. When submitting from local to host computer, automatically send required files to the host for benchmarking (command option `--to-host`).

 Users can also use SoS utility tools to manage jobs.
 The end of documentation will briefly discuss a few SoS utility commands with examples.